JPCLima/JPCLima/README.md

 ### Hi there 👋, I'm João Lima

-I'm a Senior Automation with experience in software development and quality assurance.
-My passion lies in developing scalable and efficient automations frameworks using python.
-I have good kknolage in various framewords as Pandas, Selenium, Beautiful Soup, TensorFlow, Django, and other, that allows me to develop reliable and roubust automation soluctions.
+I'm a Senior Automation with experience in software development.
+My passion lies in developing scalable and efficient process automations using Python.
+I have good knowledge in various frameworks as Pandas, Selenium, Beautiful Soup, TensorFlow, Django, and other that allows me to develop reliable and roubust automation soluctions.

-💻 I'm Currently workng on
+💻 I'm currently working on:
 * Studying and creating projects in NLP

 ## Contact Me